 - Don’t use a tablecloth on your table.
 Your child may pull on the cloth and fall.
 Also, items from the table then may fall onto your child.

-- Keep alcohol and cigarettes out of reach.
+- Keep alcohol, cigarettes, and e-cigarettes (including the flavored juice for e-cigarettes) out of reach.

 - Keep plastic bags and deflated or burst balloons away from young children.